mgalvao2012/mgalvao2012-marketing-cloud-scripts/README.md

  python3 convert.py source.csv target.csv
 ```

 ### How to do it using SSJS.
-This approach is recommended when the CSV is stored inside of Marketing Cloud:=
+This approach is recommended when the CSV is stored inside of Marketing Cloud:

 [[convertDE.js](./convertDE.js)]